 Other documents are available in Swedish only, for example: directions for accreditation in cases of prior learning, examination regulations, study administrative rules with Ladok as system support, the course and programme responsibility section on the website, the plan for handling documents for KI’s records, directions for handling appeals, and interpretations of The Higher Education Appeals Board.

 Ask for help, if needed, from the departmental director of education or a Swedish speaking colleague.
 Alternatively contact Charlotta Cederberg or Christian Edling at the Secretariat of the Study programmes.

-Decisions must be written in Swedish, which is explained in the report Rättssäker examination, by The Swedish Higher Education Authority.
+Decisions must be written in Swedish, which is explained by The Swedish Higher Education Authority.
 A summary is available in English.

 Is the credit transfer based on foreign qualifications?
 Remember to ensure that the level and extent of the education is correct.

 The Swedish Council for Higher Education evaluates foreign qualifications and can issue a recognition statement that an applicant may submit with the application for credit transfer.
 The recognition statement can help you in the assessment of level and extent of the education.
 You can also request the applicant to submit a description of the particular education system as well as his or her specific education.

 The Department of Qualifications Recognition at The Swedish Council for Higher Education (ENIC-NARIC office) has a portal of foreign education and educational systems of the world, previous assessments of educations and exams and information about the assessment methodology they use.
 Via the portal there is also a forum for specific case questions.

 A summary of possible documentation for assessment of level and extent of foreign education:

 - Recognition statement from The Swedish Council for Higher Education